Too much sugar intake or eating more of the starchy foods available at restaurants or even at home may likely lead you to develop diabetes.

 - ground cinnamon (to taste)

-1. Place the peach, milk, yogurt, and ice in a blender.
-Blend until smooth.
-Turn off machine and scrape down the sides of the blender with a rubber spatula.
-Blend again.
+1. Place the peach, yogurt, milk and ice in a blender and blend until smooth.
+Scrape the sides with a rubber spatula and blend again.

 5. Green Juice Smoothie